Indian locomotive class HG

-The Indian locomotive class HG is a goods traffic steam locomotive introduced in 1907 as one of seven standard locomotive designs developed by the Engineering Standards Committee (later the British Engineering Standards Association (BESA)) for use on British Indian railways.
+The Indian locomotive class HG (Heavy Goods) is a goods traffic steam locomotive introduced in 1907 as one of seven standard locomotive designs developed by the Engineering Standards Committee (later the British Engineering Standards Association (BESA)) for use on British Indian railways.
 Locomotives of this design were rostered by various British Indian railways, later passing on to Indian Railways and Pakistan Railways after the partition, the latter of which continued using these locomotives into the 21st century to haul the Khyber Steam Safari on the rugged Khyber Pass Railway.

 Background

 British Indian railways operated numerous steam locomotives built to their own design standards.
 Around the turn of the century, this strained British locomotive manufacturers who could not keep up with motive power demand for the growing railways.
 This led to British Indian railways outsourcing production of locomotives to non-British companies, which generated complaints from British locomotive manufacturers.

 Amidst this situation, proposals for standardisation of British Indian steam locomotives had been drawn up in the 1870s but never went through; but later, a locomotive standardisation scheme for British Indian railways was finally realised when the Engineering Standards Committee was requested by the British Indian government to develop standard locomotive designs for the British Indian railways, in order to improve efficiency in their operations.
 Its first report, compiled in 1903, outlined plans for British Indian standard locomotive designs, with additional reports issued in 1907 and in 1910.